An experienced social worker shares advice on when someone needs assisted living

 But keeping that promise isn’t always realistic.
-Safety concerns, health problems, and specialized care needs are the top reasons to consider assisted living.
+Safety concerns, serious health issues, and specialized care needs are the top reasons to consider assisted living.

-1. Is it increasingly difficult to provide hands-on care for your senior?
+1. Is it increasingly difficult or unsafe to provide hands-on care for your senior?

-For example, if your older adult is now completely incontinent, that might be too much to handle at home.
-Or, if your senior needs significant help moving around, assisting them on your own could be dangerous, especially if you’re smaller in size.
+In some cases, if your older adult needs significant help moving around, assisting them on your own could be dangerous, especially if you’re smaller in size.
 They could fall or you could get seriously injured.

 2. Does your senior need specialized care?